sambabhouria/React-Navite-5-Tab-Stack-Navigator-project/README.md

-# React-Native-Shopping-App
+#  Bottom Tab Navigator with Stack Navigator in React Navigation 5
-A simple Shopping App in React Native.
-For Complete Functionality... check https://www.youtube.com/watch?v=Lf0MLrcSx0Q
+A simple React Nativve App for combine Bottom Tab Navigator with Stack Navigator in React Navigation 5
 # Close the app and run "npm install" in root folder